 Mercury General Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Mercury General MACD indicator is below 0 indicating a bearish trend.
+The Mercury General MACD indicator is above 0 indicating a bullish trend.

 Mercury General Relative Strength Index

 This technical indicator compares the relative strength or weakness of a stock.
 It measures the magnitude of rise or fall in stock price movements .
 If the RSI of MCY stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.